canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 - **Community** A strong user community involved in a project provides people to answer questions, test the software, report bugs, suggest improvements and drive forward overall interest in the software.
 - **Release Activity** A strong developer community with a history of releases and continued involvement tends to demonstrate that fixes and improvements to the software will continue into the future.
 - **Longevity** Longevity, measured in both in terms of the age of the product and the number of versions released, indicates a project's stability and chance of survival.
-- **Licence** The licence of a project can affect the level of legal risk which you must assume (see “Legal Risk Management” below).
+- **Licence** Software is available for re-use under an OSS licence and code is in a common code repository.
+The licence of a project can affect the level of legal risk which you must assume (see [Legal Risk Management](#legal-risk-management)).
 - **Support Availability** Support considerations include user support (i.e., the availability of assistance with installation and usage) and maintenance (i.e., fixing problems in the software).
 Support for OSS can be provided by the community and/or paid support services businesses.
 - **Documentation** User documentation provides important information to help users install software and use its features.
 - **Security** Although OSS code is auditable, this does not necessarily mean it is secure.
 The quality of the code and the typical response time for patching security-related flaws help indicate the security level of the software.